 - more common at the thoracolumbar and cervicothoracic junctions

-- recognition of minimally displaced fractures is difficult due to osteopenia and deformity, and it is important to specifically search for disk space widening and discontinuity of the ossified paraspinal ligaments
+- recognition of minimally displaced fractures is difficult due to osteopenia and deformity, and it is important to specifically search for disc space widening and discontinuity of the ossified paraspinal ligaments

-- Andersson lesion: inflammatory spondylodiscitis that occurs in association with ankylosing spondylitis and results in a disc pseudarthrosis
+- Andersson lesion: inflammatory spondylodiskitis that occurs in association with ankylosing spondylitis and results in a disc pseudarthrosis

 - 1. Riley MJ, Ansell BM, Bywaters EG. Radiological manifestations of ankylosing spondylitis according to age at onset.
 Ann.
 Rheum.
 Dis.
 1971;30 (2): 138-48. doi:10.1136/ard.30.2.138 - Free text at pubmed - Pubmed citation

 - 2. Resnick D, Niwayama G. Entheses and enthesopathy.
 Anatomical, pathological, and radiological correlation.
 Radiology.
 1983;146 (1): 1-9.
 Radiology (abstract) - Pubmed citation